 Economic considerations aside, champagne diamonds are gaining popularity with fashionistas because they are beautiful and incredibly versatile.
 They are subtle enough for day wear and yet will still shine, sparkle and impress at night.
 They are well suited to rings, earrings, bracelets and more and will compliment almost any skin tone.

-Dame Helen, for example, choose a champagne diamond brooch to match her gown at the Oscars and US TV reporter Maria Menounos even wore a dress that was adorned with 2,000 champagne diamonds totaling 3,000 carats woven into it.
-A dress worth, it was estimated $2.5 million.
+Dame Helen, for example, chose a champagne diamond brooch to match her gown at the Oscars and US TV reporter Maria Menounos even wore a dress that was adorned with 2,000 champagne diamonds totaling 3,000 carats woven into it.
+A dress worth, it was estimated at $2.5 million.

 Take Care When Shopping for Champagne Diamonds

 The unfortunate fact is that as champagne diamonds have gained popularity a number of less than reputable jewelers have made use of the term and attached it to a low quality diamond to make it sound more appealing – and add a heftier price tag than it deserves.

 That’s why it is still important to ask to see any diamond’s GIA certificate.
 As we mentioned earlier, that will not feature the champagne ‘grading system’ but the standard terminology for a gemological certificate.
 This will give you a clearer picture of the stone’s true worth.

 As is the case for any type of fancy colored diamond there are stones considered champagne diamonds that are particularly noteworthy.
 The most ‘famous’ of them is the Golden Jubilee.

 This is a diamond that was presented to the King of Thailand in 1997 to celebrate his fifty-year reign.
 Discovered in the Culligan Mine, in South Africa, the stone, which was formerly known only as the ‘Unnamed Brown’ weighs a whopping 545.67 carats and is officially the largest faceted diamond in the world, and is estimated to have a worth of between $5 and $12 million.